 Don’t let fraudsters access your most sensitive data.
 Use Privacy, a virtual card service, to secure your funds and bypass the long and exhausting recovery process.

 A Privacy Virtual Card is a randomly generated, unique 16-digit card number with its own expiration date and security code.
-It’s linked to your debit card or bank account but masks your real card information during online transactions.
+It’s linked to your debit card or bank account but hides your real card information during online transactions.
 In case of a data breach, your card and bank data remain protected, as the hackers can only access your virtual card number.

 You can shop with your Privacy Virtual Cards at most vendors that accept U.S. debit or credit card payments.